Kraken vs. Stars Prediction & Picks - NHL Playoffs Second Round Game 3

 - Seattle has earned 44 points (20-8-4) in its 32 games decided by one goal.

-- Seattle has six points (2-11-2) when scoring a pair of goals this season.
+- Seattle has six points (2-11-2) when scoring two goals this season.

-- This season, Seattle has recorded a lone power-play goal in 31 games has a record of 20-8-3 in those matchups.
+- This season, Seattle has capitalized on a lone power-play goal in 31 games has a record of 20-8-3 in those matchups.

 - When outshooting its opponent this season, Seattle is 36-18-4 (76 points).